 Compliance

 Confirm that your platform supports responsible dialing and the rules that apply to your program.
-In the US, look for TCPA-friendly controls (no random/sequential number generation), scrubbing against Do-Not-Call lists, call-time windows, and consent capture/storage where needed.
-STIR/SHAKEN caller authentication and branded calling (where available) help reduce spam labeling and improve answer rates.
+In the US, look for controls that support TCPA-sensitive workflows, DNC scrubbing, call-time windows, and consent capture or storage where needed.
+Caller authentication and branded calling, where available, can help reduce spam labeling and improve answer rates.
 If you store personal data, require strong security and access controls.

 Finally, train agents on compliant scripts and dispositions, and monitor with QA—your processes matter as much as the software.